Ngizeh/forum/README.md

 ```

-Serve your Application on localhost:) http://localhost:8000
+Finally,serve your Application on localhost:) http://localhost:8000
 - If you don't have valet installed in your machine.
 Use this command on your terminal
 ```
   php artisan serve